 Bathroom Facilities:

-Green Cleaning Tip: Many hair salon cleaning products contain harsh chemicals.
-Consider switching to green cleaning for salons by using eco-friendly alternatives like hydrogen peroxide, vinegar solutions, and essential oil disinfectants that are safer for staff and clients with sensitivities.
+professional cleaning using non-toxic, biodegradable products Tip: Many hair salon cleaning products contain harsh chemicals.
+Consider switching to professional cleaning using non-toxic, biodegradable products for salons by using Eco-Friendly & Safe Products alternatives like hydrogen peroxide, vinegar solutions, and essential oil disinfectants that are safer for staff and clients with sensitivities.

 Monthly Maintenance Cleaning